automotive-ai/replicar-lite/README.md

    This will make the module accessible to the interpreter

    Note:
-   Please always use the matching interpreter version For instance, in the above example, the proper Python version should be python3.6
+   Always use the matching interpreter version.
+For instance, in the example above, the proper Python version should be Python3.6.

 ### License:
 To be added